MooersLab/pymolsnips/README.md

 $ mv pml.json ~/Library/Application\ Support/Code/User/snippets
 ```

-For Windows users, select the the settings button (gear icon) in the bottom left corner.
+For Windows users, select the settings button (gear icon) in the bottom left corner.
 Go to <em>Settings-->User Snippets-->pml</em>.
 If you already have a <em>pml</em> file for snippets, simply append the <em>pml.json</em> file to the existing file (by copying and pasting).